 Product relations can be used to link products to each other.
 By using these links, you can enable your front ends to either show proper replacement products, or products that complement each other.

-ProductRelationTypes functionality lets you influence what a user will be able to do with the product relations, view only for example.
+ProductRelationTypes permission lets you influence what a user will be able to do with the product relations, view only for example.
 Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.

 Create product relation